billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Date of birth and Social Security number passed in a URL" src="images/image97.png" width="608.55" height="38.50" title="Date of birth and Social Security number passed in a URL">
     <br>
-  <figcaption>Image Caption: Date of birth and Social Security number passed in a URL.</figcaption>
+  <figcaption>Image Caption: Date of birth and Social Security number in a URL</figcaption>
 </figure>
 </div>

 Sensitive information in URLs may be captured by a browser's history and in its cache (examining your browser cache is covered in [Caching and History Storage of Pages with Sensitive Information](#h.testing-cache) later in this document).
 Sensitive information can also be captured in server logs or other access logs.
-The screen captures below show that the example above with SSN and Date of Birth have been captured in the browser history and cache.
+The screen captures below show that the example above with SSN and date of birth have been captured in the browser history and cache.

 <div align="center">
 <figure>
   <img alt="The same date of birth and Social Security number, stored in the browser history" src="images/image59.png" width="686.40" height="38.50" title="The same date of birth and Social Security number, stored in the browser history">
     <br>
-  <figcaption>Image Caption: The same date of birth and Social Security number, stored in the browser history.</figcaption>
+  <figcaption>Image Caption: The same date of birth and Social Security number, stored in the browser history</figcaption>
 </figure>
 </div>